Laugavegur Hiking Trail in Iceland | Online Guide

 • Hiking boots

-• Warm hiking socks 2 pairs
+• Warm hiking socks two or three pairs

-• Woollen or thermal underwear 2 pairs
+• Woollen or thermal underwear two pairs

 • Warm hat and gloves